-The study of drama as a discrete subject not only offers students a wider understanding of theatrical form and genre, but it also enables them to prepare for the world as a whole.
+The study of drama as a discrete subject not only offers pupils a broader understanding of theatrical form and genre but it also enables them to prepare for the wider world as they develop confidence and the performance skills to help them in a variety of fields, as well as the team-working and evaluation skills required in most walks of life.

-Drama at Radnor House strives to achieve a practical application of theoretical based content.
-During their time at Radnor House pupils will study a variety of dramatic forms, from Ancient Greek theatre and the work of Sophocles through to Modern Day theatre and the work of Caryl Churchill and Physical Theatre through Frantic Assembly.
-Students will be imbued with the skills to compare and contrast various forms (comparing Naturalism and Stanislavski to Surrealism and Absurdist Theatre).
-Drama lets students explore in a more practical way the key themes of many other subjects, from staging Shakespeare’s texts through to examining the real life impact of being an evacuee during WWII.
+We aim to imbue pupils with the skills to compare and contrast various genres, from naturalism and Stanislavski to surrealism and absurdist theatre.
+Drama lets pupils explore in a more practical way the key themes of many other subjects, from staging Shakespeare’s texts through to examining the real-life impact of being an evacuee during the Second World War.

 The Drama Department also works closely with the Music Department under the Performing Arts umbrella to collaborate with onstage performances, theatre trips and tours.